GoogleCloudPlatform/abap-sdk-bigquery-toolkit-samples/README.md

 ### Known Issues and Resolutions

-If the initial load fails with an error or if the extractor remains in status "Extraction Running", apply the note https://me.sap.com/notes/0003038236 in your SAP system
+- If the initial load fails with an error or if the extractor remains in status "Extraction Running", apply the note https://me.sap.com/notes/0003038236 in your SAP system
+- If you delta extraction does not work or fails with an error, apply the note https://me.sap.com/notes/0003590715

-If you want to run initialization without data transfer and only do delta transfer - follow the steps in this [community blog](https://community.sap.com/t5/technology-blogs-by-members/automate-dtp-with-init-without-data-transfer-processing-mode/ba-p/13268694)
+- If you want to run initialization without data transfer and only do delta transfer - follow the steps in this [community blog](https://community.sap.com/t5/technology-blogs-by-members/automate-dtp-with-init-without-data-transfer-processing-mode/ba-p/13268694)